Root Canals in Murphy, TX

 When Is a Root Canal Necessary?

 Generally, the first symptoms that indicate a root canal is necessary include pain and swelling.
-While a root canal can be asymptomatic on occasion, we can catch it using dental x-rays during your regular check-ups and exams.
+While a root canal infection can be asymptomatic occasionally, we can catch it using dental x-rays during your regular check-ups and exams.